 Extract Time Data

 Date and Time data are internally saved as numeric values in Origin.
 Date is the integer part of the numeric value, while Time is the fractional part.
 You can use the int() and frac() functions to return the integer and fractional parts of a number, and use the Date(MM/DD/YY) and Time(HH:mm:ss) functions to convert date-time string data to numeric Julian day data.

-- Create a new workbook and choose Data: Import from File: Single ASCII and import <Origin Program Path>\Samples\Import and Export\Custom Date and Time.dat.
+- Start with a new workbook.
+Select Help: Open Folder: Sample Folder... to open the "Samples" folder.
+In this folder, open the Import and Export subfolder and find the file Custom Date and Time.dat.
+Drag-and-drop this file into the empty worksheet to import it.
 Note that the "date-time" data in column A is left-aligned, indicating that it is being treated as text strings and not as true date-time data (which is numeric).